gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

   </div>
   <blockquote>
     <p>
-      ...but I've mixed in some material on how to learn effectively and that's gone over really well.
+      …but I've mixed in some material on how to learn effectively and that's gone over really well.
       It's been a lot of fun,
       and I'm more convinced than ever that the Carpentries' biggest long-term impact won't be what we teach people about programming,